stanford-crfm/levanter/docs/design/Data-Loader-Design.md

    machine only reads from the chunks that it needs to read from.
 2) We have a smaller validation dataset, and we want to do a single pass over it.
 We don't care about resuming, and it's ok if we have to read the whole dataset on each machine.
-3) Like (1) but we want to jump around the dataset.
+3) (Eventually) Like (1) but we want to jump around the dataset.
 We still care about resuming and determinism, but don't care about epochs.

 We focus on (1) and (2) for now.